kidscancode/godot_recipes/src/content/physics/Godot3_kinematic2d.md

 ##### KinematicCollision2D

-When a KinematicBody2D detects a collision, Godot provides a <a href="http://docs.godotengine.org/en/latest/classes/class_kinematiccollision2d.html" target="_blank">`KinematicCollision2D`</a> object.
+When a {{< gd-icon KinematicBody2D >}}`KinematicBody2D` detects a collision, Godot provides a <a href="http://docs.godotengine.org/en/latest/classes/class_kinematiccollision2d.html" target="_blank">`KinematicCollision2D`</a> object.
 This object contains data about the collision and the colliding object.
 Using this data you can calculate your collision response.

 #### move_and_slide